Please select a Make and Model

 At the same time, however, both user count and data usage for the Strava fitness app has more than tripled compared to pre-lockdown figures, and data usage for MapMyRun has doubled, with the sunny weather and gym closures encouraging people to head outside for a run for their daily exercise.

 Working from home habits have also changed when we exercise, with the pre-work morning spike disappearing and more people heading out at lunchtime or after work.

 And there have been changes in how we use our mobiles to shop for food over the course of lockdown.

 Online supermarket orders increased dramatically in March, as queues and risk of illness deterred people from shopping in person.
 Since then, our shopping habits have returned to a more ‘normal’ level.

 Takeaway orders initially decreased, with a decline in Deliveroo usage, as restaurants closed and hygiene concerns affected purchasing decisions around the start of lockdown.
 However, in April the UK tired of at-home cooking and Deliveroo orders soared to an all-time high, with data usage spiking higher than pre-lockdown.

 Lastly, with the government’s stay-at-home order limiting travel across the country, EE has seen a huge decline in the use of travel apps.
 Citymapper use has nearly dropped off completely, and far fewer people are booking journeys with ride hailing apps Uber and Kapten.

-With so many uses for your phone during the day, specialist mobile phone insurance or iPhone insurance from Gadget Cover gives peace of mind that you’ll be able to get it repaired or replaced as soon as possible in case of accidental damage, breakdown, theft and more.
+With so many uses for your phone during the day, specialist insurance for mobile phones or insurance for an iPhone from Gadget Cover gives peace of mind that you’ll be able to get it repaired or replaced as soon as possible in case of accidental damage, breakdown, theft and more.
 Why not get a quote today?